Experience the Polynesian Cultural Center

 Nighttime also brings Ha: Breath of Life to the Center.
 This theatrical extravaganza tells a story of life incorporating all seven of the cultures found in Pacific Polynesia with eye-popping special effects and amazing dance performances.

-The park opens daily at 12.00 pm—if you’re there early check out the food and stores at the Hukilau Marketplace.
-General admission tickets cost $64.95, or $51.96 for children twelve and younger.
+The park is open from 12:30 p.m. - 9:00 p.m. five days during the week and closed on Sundays and on Wednesdays.
+If you’re there early check out the food and stores at the Hukilau Marketplace that opens at 11:00 a.m.
+General admission tickets can be purchased online.
 Tickets to the luau and Ha can be purchased in packages with general admission or separately.

 When you receive your general admission ticket, you’ll see it’s a three-day pass.
 There’s so much to do at the Polynesian Cultural Center you can easily spend more than one day there—we recommend at least two days if you can.